isomerpages/moe-newtownpri/_spotlight/Achievements.md

 ---
 <h1>Pinnacle Awards</h1>
 <h4>New Towner of the Year</h4>
-<p>The New Towner of the Year award is awarded annually to a Primary 6 student
+<p>The New Towner of the Year award is an all-rounder award presented annually
-who has demonstrated excellence in character, academics, and student leadership.</p>
+to a Primary 6 student who has demonstrated excellence in character, academics, and student leadership.</p>
 <table style="minWidth: 75px">
 <colgroup>
 <col>